Source code for ae.files

 the helper function :func:`copy_bytes` provides recoverable copies of binary files and file streams, with progress

-callbacks for each copied bytes chunk/buffer.
+callbacks for every copied chunk/buffer.

 :func:`file_lines` and :func:`read_file_text` are helpers to read/load text file contents.